seikamoomoo/CS11-capstone/scrum-report.md

 - Completed Winter-term retrospective

 #### Concerns
-- Not obtaining MetaShape License
+- Not obtaining a MetaShape License
 - Not having sufficient time to implement scanning functionality
 - Not having sufficient time to implement Unreal Engine FBX compatibility
 - Other time commitment to other classes overshadowing our senior project